 First semester emphasizes writing instruction through a thematic approach to expository and creative composition genres.
 Through the study of models and extensive opportunities to write, students improve their writing styles and ability to write different types of compositions.
 Literature study is used as inspiration for many writing activities.
 During second semester while continuing to improve writing skills, students engage in an in-depth study of literary works organized in thematic units.
 Vocabulary development, grammar, usage, and mechanics are stressed in both semesters.
-Near the end of the school year, students will take the End-of-Course Standards of Learning test in writing.
+Near the end of the school year, students will take the End-of-Course Standards of Learning (SOL) Writing test.
+A passing score or equivalent will verify this English credit to meet graduation requirements.